revalationist/FactionClass/README.md

 About
 -----

 This is a small project by me to make a factions system that uses JC MP classes effectively.
-While simple, the main advantage of this approach is that it allows users to expand the system easily, because it comes with several methods and improves readibility.
+While simple, the main advantage of this approach is that it allows users to expand the system easily, because it works very much like the default API and supports extendability.

-For example, using events, you can do things like `args.faction:SetMorale(args.faction:GetMorale() + 10)`.
-The script currently comes with events when:

-- A faction's morale or balance is changed
-- A faction receives a new member
-- A faction loses a member
-- Anything you want, so long as you have a decent knowledge of scripting
+A prime example of what makes the system easy to use is in how players are (currently) automatically added to factions:

+`Events:Subscribe("ClientModuleLoad", function(args)`
+`   Military:AddMember(args.player)`
+`end)`

+Notes on usage:

+* You may change the way factions are handled at the bottom of shared/_init.lua.
+Currently there are four factions, which are the equivalents of the ones from singleplayer.
+* To define a new faction, in shared/_init.lua, write a line of code such as `MyFactionVariableName = Faction("My Faction's String Name")`

 I do not recommend using this system if you are inexperienced with Lua.
 Compared to some other scripts, it doesn't have many features and may not be as updated often.